beryllium-org/OS/README.md

 We also now have a [discord](https://discord.gg/V8AejwGpCv) server!
 If you need help, feel free to hop on for some support.<br /><br />

 <h3>Anyways, since you are still reading let's start with the basics.</h3>
-It runs on the rpi pico, circuitpython 7.<br />
+Depends on circuitpython 7.<br />
+At the moment the supported microcontrollers are:<br />
+ - Raspberry Pi Pico <br />
+ - Waveshare RP2040-Zero <br />
+But it can probably run on many more.<br />
+The only real limiting factor should be ram, as about 150k are needed for the system to even function.<br />
+If you have gotten it running on an unsupported board, feel free to pr a configuration file.<br /><br />

-You can optionally attach a SSD1306 display for output, a ds1302 RTC (make sure to set <code>fixrtc</code> to false from <code>config.json</code>) for persistent time or a w5500 networking breakout board for networking.<br />
+<br />You can optionally attach a SSD1306 display for output, a ds1302 RTC <br />
+    (make sure to set <code>fixrtc</code> to false from <code>config</code> file)<br />
+    for persistent time or a w5500 networking breakout board for networking.<br />

 For the missing hardware the functions will be automatically deactivated.
 (The hardware will also be deactivated in case of missing libraries.)<br />
 It expects to find a <code>/LjinuxRoot</code> folder which uses as it's root.
 It can be on the built in fs, or an sd card.<br />
 More info in Configuration.<br />